mcruzdev/kafkamoon/docs/keycloak/README.md

 }
 ```

-Now you have an `access_token`, which you can use with the "Authorize" button.
+Now, you have an `access_token`, which you can use with the "Authorize" button.
 See below:

 ![img](authorize-button.png)